Policies

 The UBC Academic Calendar provides a definition of plagiarism and outlines various other forms of academic misconduct that will result in disciplinary measures.
 See UBC Academic Calendar: Definitions of Academic Misconduct.

-For more information on the consequences of academic misconduct, including plagiarism, see UBC Academic Calendar: Disciplinary Measures for Academic Misconduct
+For more information on the consequences of academic misconduct, including plagiarism, see UBC Academic Calendar: Discipline for Academic Misconduct

 The library also offers a helpful guide on how to recognize and avoid plagiarism in your work: UBC Library: Guide to Academic Integrity

-Please see Engineering Academic Services student Rights & Responsibilities page the Faculty of Applied Science's policies and procedures regarding non-academic misconduct.
+Please see UBC Academic Calendar: Student Declaration and Responsibility the university's policies and procedures regarding non-academic misconduct.

 Course Planning & Registration

 The Mechanical Engineering program has many core courses, and students must be careful to take the right courses at the right time so that they can graduate on schedule.
-The department offers a concise guide to help you with managing prerequisites and planning your degree; you should review this guide each year before choosing your STT and courses: 2020W-1.1 Course Planning and Registration Guide.
+Undergraduates should consult our Course Planning and Registration Guide to understand course prerequisites and plan your degree.
 Any student in need of additional assistance can contact the Mechanical Engineering Student Services Office (students@mech.ubc.ca) to make an appointment with an advisor.

-The Student Service Centre's Degree Navigator is another helpful resource to help you plan your degree.
-See Engineering Student Service's "How to Use Degree Navigator" for instructions on how to use this resource.
-Note that Degree Navigator should only be used as a tool to help you plan your courses and view your degree progress.
+The Academic Progress Report on Workday (formerly the Student Service Centre's Degree Navigator) is another helpful resource to help you plan your degree.
+Note that the Academic Progress Report should only be used as a tool to help you plan your courses and view your degree progress.
 It should not be used as a formal way to verify that you have met your degree requirements, and students are strongly encouraged to contact the Mechanical Engineering Student Services Office for a graduation check if they want to confirm that they have completed what is needed to graduate.

 Course Conflicts